shawnoden/angular-lthw/_includes/book/introducing-filters.md

 ## What's Going On

-A filter is used to formats an expression before displaying it to the user.
+A filter is used to format an expression before displaying it to the user.

 You can apply a filter by using the pipe `|` character.